North East England and World War Two 1939 to 1949

 The Department of Health and Social Services has established its huge records centre at Longbenton near Newcastle.
-The service sector will increasingly become a major employer in the north in the later part of the 20th Century.
+The service sector will increasingly become a major employer in the north in the later part of the twentieth century.

-For much greater details of all North East raids on a day by day basis, including streets affected and the names of some fatalities, Roy Ripley and Brian Pears’ North East Diary 1939-45 is recommended.
-This is an external site and is not connected with the England’s North East site but for details of events relating to World War Two in North East England during the Second World War it cannot be beaten.
+For more detailed information on North East raids on a day by day basis, including streets affected and names of fatalities, Roy Ripley and Brian Pears’ North East Diary 1939-45 is recommended.